Updated: Jan 2

 2 limes, halved

-Prepare the main ingredients.
 Slice up the chicken into thin strips, then season lightly with salt and pepper.
-De-vein and de-shell the prawns if needs be.

 Cook the noodles just less than as per the packet instructions – they will finish off cooking in the pan.
 Once almost cooked, drain in a sieve, then place in a bowl of cold water and pour over a small drizzle of neutral oil to prevent them sticking.

-Prepare the sauce.
-Combine the tamarind paste, palm sugar, soy sauce and fish sauce in a separate bowl to form the sauce.
+Combine the sauce ingredients in a bowl.
 Feel free to change these quantities depending on your personal taste.

-Prepare the garnish.
-Heat a frying pan on a medium/high heat.
-Once hot, add the peanuts to the pan, and toast until golden.
+Toast the peanuts in a frying pan on a medium/high heat until golden.
 Once toasted, pour the nuts onto a board, and roughly chop.
 In the meantime, pick the coriander leaves off the stalks, then finely slice the stalks.
 Thinly slice the radishes into rounds.
 Thinly slice the spring onions and the chilli on the diagonal.
-Place all the ingredients onto a large platter (as below).
-It is important you have everything ready, as it comes together very fast.
+Place all the ingredients onto a large platter (as below) to ensure easy access for cooking.

-Once everything is ready, place a large wok with a good drizzle of vegetable oil onto the highest heat.
-Wait until the oil is smoking hot before adding the sliced chicken – be careful, as the oil will spit up.
+Place a large wok on a very high heat.
+Add in 2 tbsp sunflower oil and when the oil is smoking hot, add the sliced chicken – be careful, as the oil will spit up.
 Cook the chicken for a 2-3 minutes, until just beginning to get brown.
 Once the chicken has reached this stage, move the chicken to the side of the pan, crack in the 2 eggs into the space, and immediately whisk in the pan with a wooden/plastic spatula to scramble them.